Jeffrey M. Severson

 Representative Matters

-• Represented a managing director at a U.S. investment bank in a DOJ, SEC, and Federal Reserve Board investigation into possible FCPA violations in Asia.
-In defending an enforcement action brought by the Federal Reserve, negotiated a settlement involving no monetary penalty or admission of liability.
+• Represented a managing director at a U.S. investment bank in a DOJ, SEC, and Federal Reserve Board investigation concerning possible FCPA violations in Asia.
+In an ensuing enforcement action brought by the Federal Reserve, negotiated a favorable settlement involving no monetary penalty or admission of liability.

-• Representing multiple corporations in investigations into hiring practices (no-poach/nonsolicitation).
+• Represented multiple corporations in antitrust investigations into hiring practices (no-poach/non-solicitation), including DOJ criminal antitrust closing an investigation without taking any action.

 • Representing an international pharmaceutical company in a New Jersey Office of the Attorney General inquiry into potential fraud in a tax incentives program.